cilia

 Diseases related to cilia

-Disturbances in the function or structure of cilia can lead to a number of genetic diseases known as ciliopathies.
-This includes:
+Disruptions in the function or structure of cilia can lead to a number of genetic disorders known as ciliopathies.
+These include:

-• Primary Ciliary Dyskinesia (PCD) : A condition that affects the motility of cilia, leading to respiratory problems, infertility, and other problems.
+• Primary Ciliary Dyskinesia (PCD) : A condition that affects the mobility of the cilia and leads to respiratory problems, infertility, and other issues.

-• Polycystic Kidney Disease (PKD) : A condition in which the function of primary cilia is disrupted, leading to the formation of cysts in the kidneys.
+• Polycystic Kidney Disease (PKD) : A disease in which the function of the primary cilia is impaired, leading to the formation of cysts in the kidneys.

-• Bardet-Biedl syndrome and Joubert syndrome : Disorders caused by defects in the primary cilia and presenting with a variety of symptoms, including kidney dysfunction, retinal degeneration, and neurological problems.
+• Bardet-Biedl syndrome and Joubert syndrome : diseases caused by defects in the primary cilia and exhibiting a variety of symptoms, including kidney dysfunction, retinal degeneration, and neurological problems.

-Research into cilia and their functions has expanded our understanding of a variety of biological processes and diseases and offers potential approaches for new therapies.
+Research into cilia and their functions has broadened our understanding of a wide range of biological processes and diseases, and offers potential approaches for new therapies.

 Similar terms